voothi/20241223170748-kardenwort/README.md

-# LinguaCard Creator
+# Kardenwort

 ![Version](https://img.shields.io/badge/version-v1.0.0-blue)

-LinguaCard Creator is a powerful command-line utility designed to accelerate language learning by automatically creating Anki flashcards from any text.
+Kardenwort is a powerful command-line utility designed to accelerate language learning by automatically creating Anki flashcards from any text.
 It intelligently processes your source material, extracts vocabulary (tokens) and full sentences, and generates a structured file ready for direct import into Anki.

 This tool is perfect for language learners who want to build personalized decks from books, articles, subtitles, or any other text they are studying.

 ## Project Philosophy and Core Concepts

-The LinguaCard Creator project was created with one main goal: to provide an effective and flexible tool for mastering foreign language vocabulary by working with authentic text.
+The Kardenwort project was created with one main goal: to provide an effective and flexible tool for mastering foreign language vocabulary by working with authentic text.
 At the heart of the project is `token_mix_combined.py`—a powerful command-line utility (CLI) developed for deep linguistic analysis of texts and the automatic creation of structured data for spaced repetition systems (SRS).

 It is important to understand the context of its creation: the utility was initially developed for personal use by a native Russian and Ukrainian speaker to study German and English.
 This has defined its key strengths, especially in the meticulous processing of German grammar.
 The current development and testing environment is Windows 11.